Utilities in JRButils for Micro Focus v27

 - Can be configured not to change quotas or rights when the “Home Directory” attribute is updated and the actual home directory already exists.

 - All changes may be logged to a file.
-Substitution identifiers may be used so that the name is based on the current date, allowing new log files to be created automatically.
+Substitution identifiers may be used so that the file name is based on the current date, allowing new log files to be created automatically.

 Makememb is an alternative to grpadd and grpdel.
 While these allow adding or removing multiple users from a group, makememb allows adding or removing individual users from multiple groups.
 Features include: